Skip to main content

 Why memlab

-One of the challenges with building a single-page application (SPA) like Facebook.com is to test and check for memory leaks at scale.
-Manually triggering, finding, and analyzing memory leaks is tedious and inefficient, especially considering the number of changes that go live continuously.
-We built memlab to automate and ease the process in continuous tests.
+One of the biggest challenges when building a single-page application (SPA) like Facebook.com is testing for memory leaks at scale.
+Manually triggering, finding, and analyzing memory leaks is tedious and inefficient, especially given the volume of changes that go live continuously.
+We built memlab to automate this process for continuous testing.

 Features

 Memlab is a memory testing framework for JavaScript.
-It supports defining a test scenario (using Puppeteer API) that teaches Memlab how to interact with your Single-page Application (SPA), Memlab can handle the rest for memory leak checking automatically:
+You define a test scenario (using the Puppeteer API) that describes how to interact with your single-page application (SPA), and memlab handles the rest automatically:

 • Interact with browser and take JavaScript heap snapshots